 We all come in all different shapes and sizes, and what’s a healthy weight for one person of a certain height might not be a healthy weight for another person of that same height, and I also believe it’s possible to be fit and healthy even if you technically overweight (I don’t think BMI is the best indicator of health); however, there are some who would unquestionably benefit from some weight loss.
-I don’t subscribe to the belief that we can be extremely overweight or obese, yet still be very healthy.
-(On a side note, I also don’t think being thin is a guarantee of health either.
-For example, belly fat on skinny people gives them some of the same health risks as obese people http://www.webmd.com/diet/features/the-risks-of-belly-fat.)
+I don’t subscribe to the belief that we can far above our natural and unique body weight range, yet still be very healthy.
+(On a side note, being thin is not a guarantee of health either.)

-I am not against healthy weight loss, but I feel strongly that advice to simply restrict calories and eat low-fat/low-calorie food is completely misguided and does more harm than good (especially in those susceptible to binge eating), and just doesn’t work in the long run.
-I think binge eaters should avoid starvation (calorie-restrictive) diets at all costs.
+I am not against healthy weight loss, but I feel strongly that advice to simply restrict calories is completely misguided and does more harm than good (especially in those susceptible to binge eating), and just doesn’t work in the long run.
 For example, I think the typical 1200-1400 cal/day weight loss diet for a woman is starvation, unless she is lying in bed all day and not moving at all.
 Low calorie diets lead to a slower metabolism, malnourishment (which some claim is one of the causes of obesity), and more weight gain in the long run.
 It’s also simply unrealistic to think you can maintain a 1,200 calorie per day diet to lose weight and then keep that weight off for life.

 If you go from binge eating to eating a normal diet, and you don’t eventually lose weight; then I believe it makes sense to look into what might be preventing that from happening.
 Reasons for not losing weight can be multifaceted, and science currently has an incomplete understanding of why some people can lose weight easily and for others, it’s a struggle; but I don’t think the complexity should prevent us from looking for answers.

 I believe that making some changes to the composition of one’s diet (without letting it become an obsession and still allowing for flexibility) can help many, and is a much better approach than simply slashing calories.
 Focusing on eating a lot of nutrient dense, nourishing foods can lead to more weight loss in the long run without ever putting the body in “starvation mode.”
-Everyone is different, and some people might find that changing diet composition to make it more “paleo” helps them feel better and lose weight, while others find that eating more “vegan” foods help then achieve the same results.
-I also am a big advocate of healthy exercise as a way to achieve weight loss, although I think it should be enjoyable as well.
+Everyone is different, and some people might find that changing diet composition to add more protein and fat helps them feel better and lose weight, while others find that adding more plant-based foods and high quality carbs help them achieve the same results.
+I also am a big advocate of healthy, enjoyable, non-stressful exercise as a way to move the body toward a healthy weight.

 In my opinion, the goal for anyone trying to lose weight, whether they have a history of an eating disorder or not, should be to gain better health, not to simply lose weight fast.
 I think when people are truly focused on becoming healthier, it becomes an effort to nourish the body well, to feel better, to gain energy for living, to prevent disease; and it ceases to be about how many pounds they can lose or what size jeans they can fit into.
 And, usually, if one focuses on becoming healthier (and he/she does need to lose weight) the weight will come off naturally.
 In those who desperately want to be super-thin, focusing on health can help them realize that trying to maintain an unnatural weight is not good for their body.
 Focusing on health can also allow them to appreciate food for it’s nourishing qualities, without worrying about how many calories foods contain or if they can possibly lead to weight gain.